dbriemann/glyph-zero/README.md

 Writing issues is as simple as writing new issues in your Github repository.
 You just use the Github markdown editor directly or pre-write them locally and copy & paste them into a Github issue.
 When you are finished you run the build step locally and commit/push, done.
 Your new issue is live on your blog within about a minute.

-Two important points you should know:
+Some important points to keep in mind:

-- The first paragraph of your issue is treated as summary for the blog post.
+- **Summaries**: The first paragraph of your issue is treated as summary for the blog post.
+This summary is shown in the index list of the blog.
+- **Drafts**: You can create a draft by attaching the `draft` label to the issue.
+Issues with a `draft` label are not exported to HTML.
+You may at any point remove the label and rebuild with glyph to export or readd the label and rebuild to unpublish again.
-- If you want to _delete_ an issue, just close it and rebuild with glyph.
+- **Deletions**: If you want to _delete_ an issue, just close it and rebuild with glyph.
 Closed issues will not be exported to HTML.

-You should also run `make clean` before building to make sure the old file is gone.
+Always remember to run `make clean` if you want to delete old files from the source tree.
+This may be useful after deletion or un-publishing.
+E.g. if you deleted(closed) an issue Glyph will not export it anymore but the file is still there.
+Running `make clean` and then `make blog` will only keep the currently valid files.

 ## Creating Themes & Customizing